 Deferred revenue consists of deposits received on conditional promises to give and amounts received through The Housing Fund, Inc. via a Community Development Block Grant.
-Deposits on conditional promises to give are from sponsors of future home building and totaled \$634,420 and \$638,659 at June 30, 2015 and 2014, respectively.
-Amounts received through The Housing Fund, Inc. totaled \$563,009 and \$925,328 at June 30, 2015 and 2014, respectively, and represent amounts that have been expended toward the purchase and rehabilitation of homes in flood impacted areas.
+Deposits on conditional promises to give are from sponsors of future home building and totaled \$630,799 and \$634,420 at June 30, 2016 and 2015, respectively.
+Amounts received through The Housing Fund, Inc. totaled \$647,074 and \$563,009 at June 30, 2016 and 2015, respectively, and represent amounts that have been expended toward the purchase and rehabilitation of homes in flood impacted areas.
 The deferred revenue will be recognized as income only upon completion of the rehabilitation and sale of the home to a qualifying family.
 Deferred revenue at June 30, 2015 also includes \$135,000 received as a deposit on a real estate sales contract.
-This amount will be recognized as revenue at the completion of the sales transaction.
+This amount was recognized as revenue at the completion of the sales transaction.